-What to do if you own a building and you are concerned about its safety
+What do I do if I own a building and I'm concerned about its safety?

 Follow Council's four step process to ensure safety of occupants and buildings.
 ACENZ has a list of engineering firms with structural engineers that can be contacted to provide advice.